porto, portugal

 Other Stuff

-If you want to jump straight to the boring academic stuff, feel free to check out my CV.
+If you want to jump straight to the dry academic stuff, you can check out my CV.

 Outside of work, I like playing guitar, drawing, history podcasts, traveling, and being in nature—especially skiing and hiking.
 Someday when I have more time, I hope to put together an art/photo gallery page.
-Until then, here's a picture of me in Zion NP:
+Till then, here's a random picture of me in Zion NP :)

 Next